 Fees at most schools are payable in advance.
 You will receive an invoice with your acceptance letter.
-Half a year's tuition and other fees are due on August 1; the second half of the year's tuition together with other fees is due on December 1.
+Half a year's tuition and other fees are due in July or early August; the second half of the year's tuition together with other fees is due in December.
 These dates vary from school to school but most expect payment around these times.
 If you have your child's boarding school expenses allocated already or have sufficient income to cover two substantial payments a year, then paying by check might make sense for you.
 Effectively you are paying cash for your child's education.
 Should you expect a cash discount?
 It never hurts to ask.

 By tuition payment plan